top of page

 4. Remote Management ex: Remote wipe, Remote lock

-Users can enroll their device in MDM and organization-owned devices can be automatically enrolled in MDM using Apple School Manager or Apple Business Manager. iOS, iPad, macOS, and tvOS have built-in frameworks that work with MDM and MDMs solutions require multiple certificates to talk to devices APNs – to talk to devices, SSL Certificate – to communicate securely, and Certificate to sign the configuration profiles
+Users can enroll their device in MDM and organization-owned devices can be automatically enrolled in MDM using Apple School Manager or Apple Business Manager. iOS, iPad, macOS, and tvOS have built-in frameworks that work with MDM, and MDM solutions require multiple certificates to talk to devices APNs – to talk to devices, SSL Certificate – to communicate securely, and a Certificate to sign the configuration profiles

-Let's see how an iOS device gets enrolled to Intune and APNs Services are used
+Let's see how an iOS device gets enrolled in Intune and APNs services are used

 1. Enrolling the Device